yanivnizan/knowledge-base/src/documents/cocos2dx/cpp/store/Store_GettingStarted.html.md

 	$ git clone git@github.com:soomla/jansson.git external/jansson
 	```

 3. Create your own implementation of `CCStoreAssets` that will represent the assets in your specific game.
-For a brief example, refer to the example below.
 For a complete example refer to [cocos2dx-store-example](https://github.com/soomla/cocos2dx-store-example/blob/master/Classes/MuffinRushAssets.cpp).

 4. Make sure to include the `Cocos2dxStore.h` header whenever you use any of the *cocos2dx-store* functions: